-Abstractly speaking, my teaching philosophy is committed to developing knowing-how over knowing-that.
-I want my students to walk away from my course having improved two fundamental types of largely inalienable savoir-faire: analysis and expression.
-This requires selecting readings and designing assignments that disrupt the student’s tendencies to employ their ordinary and routinized strategies of reading, of evaluation, and communication.
-Of course, if students are tasked with things that are too difficult then the unfortunate outcome will be a mixture of resigned boredom and unfruitful frustration.
-To avoid such an outcome I aim for a level of difficulty, relative to student competency that falls within what Lev Vygotsky called the “zone of proximal development.”
-In nuce, this means I try to take students outside of their intellectual comfort zone so that they might improve and enrich themselves intellectually, but not too far such that they feel lost, bored, or incompetent.
+My approach to teaching is not one-size-fits-all.
+However, regardless of the nature of particular classes and individual students my overarching goal is to nurture knowing-how over knowing-that in the students whom I serve.
+I want students to come away from my course having improved two fundamental types of savoir-faire: analysis and communication.
+This requires selecting readings and designing assignments that disrupt the student’s tendencies to employ their ordinary and routine strategies of reading, evaluation, and communication.
+Of course, if students are tasked with things that are too difficult, then the unfortunate outcome will be a mixture of resigned boredom and unfruitful frustration.
+To avoid such an outcome I aim for a level of difficulty relative to student competence that falls within what developmental psychologist Lev Vygotsky called the “zone of proximal development.”
+This means I try to take students outside of their intellectual comfort zone so that they might improve and enrich themselves intellectually, but not too far such that they feel lost, bored, or incompetent.

-It is a standard practice of mine to provide students with a general survey of what I can do to improve their learning experience around midterm so that I can respond to their concerns and make appropriate changes based on their needs before the class has ended for the semester.
+I think it necessary to regularly assess student comprehension of course material both during and after any given unit.
+I believe it is particularly important to see how effectively I am guiding the students through the material before making a final assessment so that I can respond to any gaps in understanding.
+Additionally, it is a standard practice of mine to provide students with a general survey of what I can do to improve their learning experience around midterm so that I can respond to their concerns and make appropriate changes based on their needs before the class has ended for the semester.